prof-rossetti/internet-technologies/exercises/dataviz-challenge/exercise.md

   4) Crunch the data
   5) Overwrite the HTML display values (symbol, latest close)
   6) Make a dataviz of closing prices over time

-If you can't do all of these in the time provided, do as much as you can.

 ## Instructions